geotribu/english-blog/content/posts/2025-04-18_official-qgis-server-docker-image.md

 ![logo QGIS](https://cdn.geotribu.fr/img/logos-icones/logiciels_librairies/qgis.png){: .img-thumbnail-left }

-The last Geotribu article about [deploying QGIS Server](https://geotribu.fr/articles/2010/2010-09-03_creer_diffuser_services_wms_avec_qgis/) dates back to 2010 :scream:!
-At the time, Docker wasn’t part of deployment practices, since it only became available in 2013.
-So now, with the official QGIS Server Docker image released last year, it’s time for us to catch up!
+Since the last Geotribu article about [deploying QGIS Server](https://geotribu.fr/articles/2010/2010-09-03_creer_diffuser_services_wms_avec_qgis/) dates back to 2010, the release of an official QGIS Server Docker image last year is a great opportunity to catch up!

 As a quick reminder, QGIS Server is an open-source web mapping server solution—similar to [GeoServer](https://geoserver.org/) or [MapServer](https://mapserver.org/)—that allows you to serve maps and geospatial data on the web.
 It relies on OGC (Open Geospatial Consortium) standards to provide interoperable services.
 QGIS Desktop offers a graphical interface for users to create and edit their maps.

 The official QGIS Server documentation explains in detail how to [install QGIS Server](https://docs.qgis.org/3.40/fr/docs/server_manual/getting_started.html) natively, i.e. directly from your platform or distribution’s package repositories.
-However, there are very few resources available when it comes to containerized deployment.
+After the official QGIS Server image was released last year, Anita Graser shared a great [post](https://anitagraser.com/2024/04/20/qgis-server-docker-edition/) about its usage.
+However, comprehensive resources on containerized deployment remain limited.
 That’s why in this article, we’ll take a look at how and why using the official QGIS Server Docker image makes deployment much easier.

 ## Technical ecosystem